-6 Solutions to Marriage Problems After Retirement
+9 Tips for Coping With Marriage Problems After Retirement

-In the British Sitcom’ Keeping up Appearances’, when Richard was offered early retirement, he was baffled by the fact that now he will be spending most of his time with his lovely wife Hyacinth Bucket (pronounced as Bouquet).
+In the British Sitcom’ Keeping Up Appearances’, when Richard was offered early retirement, he was baffled by the fact that now he will be spending most of his time with his lovely wife Hyacinth Bucket (pronounced as Bouquet).

 Most people think life after retirement is full of excitement and fun.
 They can spend a lot of time with their spouse and plan a lot of things that they never got a chance to do.
 However, things can be otherwise.